The-Marcy-Lab-School-Code-Challenges/cc-15-arrays-and-strings/README.md

 ## Code Problems

-1. Declare a function called `stripUpperCase` that takes in a string argument and returns that string with all uppercase letters removed.
+1. Declare a function named `findLongestWord`, that takes an array of strings as an argument, and returns the longest string in the array.
+If there is more than one longest word, the function should return the first longest string that appears in the array.
+You must solve this without using any array methods.
 ```
-stripUpperCase('Hello!'); // 'ello!'
-stripUpperCase('SevenEleven'); // 'evenleven'
-stripUpperCase("Don't play with Me!"); // 'ont play with e!'
+findLongestWord(["The","quick","brown", "fox", "jumped", "over", "the", "lazy", "dog"]) //returns "jumped"

+findLongestWord(["jazzy", "jumpy", "quaky") //returns "jazzy"
 ```